mendezVKI/MODULO/README.md

 # Note

-This is the first implementation of MODULO in Python, with key contributions by @Fran Torres.
+This is the first implementation of MODULO in Python, with key contributions by @Fran Torres and @Lorenzo Schena.

-I prefer keeping track of it because of didactic purposes, as I use some of this material during my courses.
+This branch contains two main folders:

-The repository contains three of the four exercises from the Matlab version in the other brunch.
+1. Python_first_Implementation.
+This contains three of the four exercises from the Matlab version in the other branch.
+Most of the codes were adapted directly from the Matlab implementation.
+I keep this folder because I occasionally use it in my courses.
 Notably, Fran has introduced a parallelized method for generating the matrix D, which has yet to be incorporated into the final version of MODULO.